drchangliu/RoboApp/README.md

 `./doc` contains the documentation of all scripts written for FaceTrackTest

 `./RoboApp` is the actual Roboapp and contains all code.
-Color Tracking: located in ./RoboApp/app/src/main/java/robodoot/RoboApp/FdActivity.java
+Color Tracking and Face Tracking: located in `./RoboApp/app/src/main/java/robodoot/RoboApp/FdActivity.java`

 `./legacy_files` contains inherited files from previous teams with little use or no known use.
 See README in that directory

 `./proj_doc` contains all non-code documents relating to our software development cycle.
 See README in that directory

 `./FaceTracker` is a seperate app, composed of started and custom code, written to track multiple faces in a video feed.
-Will implement into our RoboApp.
+Also incorporated into the main RoboApp and is able to be used.
 Currently, it detects whether each eye is open and uses facial markers to determine happiness.

+`./BatteryInformation` is another standalone app used to detect the level of battery charge on the Android device, it is already incorporated into the main RoboApp.